Test Your Daily Knowledge with Fun Questions Inspired by the Bing Homepage

 Explanation:

-How many Middle East facts did you know this Sunday?
+How many ostrich facts did you know this Sunday?

 Play More Daily Bing QuizzesUnofficial — no Microsoft or Bing affiliation.